 In 2013, the Omnibus rule established the most important modifications to the criteria affecting both the HIPAA Security and Privacy rules.
 This new rule enhanced the power of the Office for Civil Rights to execute the regulations and to charge fines if violated.
 The HIPAA Omnibus Rule states that business associates have to remain compliant with the HIPAA regulations while also outlining the procedures of Business Associate Agreements (BAAs).

-What are the most common HIPAA violations?
+What are the most common HIPAA compliance violations?

 Many healthcare companies have been found guilty of violating HIPAA violations.
 Some are due to ignorance, honest mistakes, or a breach in their security system.